awsdocs/amazon-redshift-management-guide/doc_source/authorization-fas-spectrum.md

 The benefits of using federated credentials are the following:
 + You don't have to manage cluster\-attached IAM roles for Redshift Spectrum\.
 + Cluster administrators can create an external schema that's accessible by consumers with different IAM contexts\.
 This is useful, for example, to perform column filtering on a table, where different consumers query the same external schema and get varying fields in returned records\.
-+ You can query Amazon Redshift using an IAM user identity, rather than only with a role\.
++ You can query Amazon Redshift using a user with IAM permissions, rather than only with a role\.

 ## Preparing an identity to log in with federated identity<a name="authorization-fas-spectrum-getting-started-iam"></a>

 Before logging in with federated identity, you must perform several preliminary steps\.
 These instructions assume you have an existing Redshift Spectrum external schema that references a data file stored in an Amazon S3 bucket, and the bucket is in the same account as your Amazon Redshift cluster or Amazon Redshift Serverless data warehouse\.

 1. Create an IAM identity\.
-This can be an IAM user or an IAM role\.
+This can be a user or an IAM role\.
 Use any name supported by IAM\.

 1. Attach permissions policies to the identity\.
 Specify either of the following:
    + `redshift:GetClusterCredentialsWithIAM` \(for an Amazon Redshift provisioned cluster\)